xerial/scala-min/README.md

     $ ./sbt gen-idea

-Then open the project folder from IntelliJ.
+Then, open this project folder in IntelliJ.

 **Add dependent libraries**